 Irish Ships Register – Sailing & motor yachts cruising abroad

 The Irish Register of Shipping provides state registration for all Irish vessels including recreational craft.
 It is accessed through the Mercantile Marine Office in the Department of Transport.
 The registration process includes affirmation of ownership, tax status and a survey of the vessel.
 Inclusion on this register provides full entitlements for vessels cruising outside of The Republic of Ireland, Northern Ireland and United Kingdom and associated territorial waters as set out in the Mercantile Marine Act 1955

 Contact details for Mercantile Marine Office

 Waterways Ireland – Some motor boats used on Erne System, Shannon-Erne Waterway & Shannon Navigation

 All boats with an engine capacity of more than 10bhp on the Erne System and 15bhp on the Shannon-Erne Waterway and the Shannon Navigation must be registered with the Waterways Ireland Inspectorate.
-Note that the ISA will accommodate us of Waterways Ireland registration numbers when applying for the ISA Small Craft Register.
+Note that the Irish Sailing will accommodate us of Waterways Ireland registration numbers when applying for the Irish Sailing Small Craft Register.

 More details on Waterways Ireland here

 To help you plan a cruise in company with your fellow local sailors we have produced a few templates and suggestions to help you start your planning.